Destined to be Yours

-Destined to be Yours is a 2017 Philippine television drama romance comedy broadcast by GMA Network.
+Destined to be Yours is a 2017 Philippine television drama romantic comedy series broadcast by GMA Network.
 Directed by Irene Villamor, it stars Alden Richards and Maine Mendoza.
-It premiered on February 27, 2017 on the network's Telebabad line up replacing Alyas Robin Hood.
+It premiered on February 27, 2017 on the network's Telebabad line up.
 The series concluded on May 26, 2017 with a total of 63 episodes.
-It was replaced by My Love from the Star in its timeslot.

 The series is streaming online on YouTube.

 Premise

 The story revolves around Benjie and Sinag.
 When Benjie gets assigned to a job project in Pelangi, he meets Sinag.
 They both end up falling in love with each other.